-Table 6-1 System Controller Messages Error Message Meaning of Message SYS OK The system is operating normally.
-R PWR UP The system is being powered on remotely via the System Controller's serial connection.
-POWER UP The system is being powered on from the front panel switch.
+Table 6-1 6-1 MSC Messages

+Error Message Meaning of Message

+SYS OK The system is operating normally.

+R PWR UP The system is being powered on remotely via the MSC's serial connection.

+Table 6-1 (continued) MSC Messages Error Message Meaning of Message POWER UP The system is being powered on from the front panel switch.
 PFW FAIL The power supplied to the system has failed or dropped below acceptable parameters.
 The system has shut down.
 PS OT FL The system's power supply temperature has exceeded safety limits and the system has shut down.
 PS FAIL The internal power supply has failed and the system has shut down.
 OVR TEMP The system's temperature has exceeded acceptable limits and the system has shut down.
-KEY OFF The System Controller's switch has been turned to standby.
+KEY OFF The MSC's switch has been turned to standby.
 RESET The controller's switch has been turned to the diagnostic position, and the reset has been button pushed.
-NMI The controller's switch has been turned to the diagnostic position, and the non-maskable interrupt (NMI) button pushed.
+NMI The controller's switch has been turned to the diagnostic position, and the non-maskable interrupt (NMI) button has been pushed.
 M FAN FL More than one fan has failed and the system has shut down.
 R PWR DN The system has been powered off from a remote location.
-PWR CYCL The system has received the command to power cycle from the console or a remote user.
-HBT TO The system has registered a heart beat time-out.
+PWR CYCL The system has received the command to power cycle from the console or a remote user. НВТ ТО The system has registered a heart-beat time-out.
 A non-maskable interrupt is generated, followed by a system reset.
 FAN FAIL A system fan has failed.
 If it is fan 1, 2, or 3, the system shuts down.
 A service call should be placed as soon as possible.
 POK FAIL A power OK failure occurred on an unidentified board.